 As you interview the call center service providers and before you make a selection, be sure the candidate company has a good process for forecasting and planning.

 It is important to look at forecasting to prepare a staffing plan that ensures the team can handle the incoming calls and at the same time hit your outbound call objectives.
 How many calls (Inbound and outbound) are forecasted for the team?
 When you couple that information with a clear understanding of how long the calls should be, you can accurately forecast staffing needs.
 Plan on the right amount of agents to handle the calls from the inbound side as well handle the outbound calls you need.

 Companies Looking For Call Center Services: Evaluate Candidate Company’s Systems and Technology

 QCS ensures solid contact management for our clients by providing the latest and greatest in systems.
-We can see callers in the inbound queue, how many are holding, how long they are holding, agents on calls and agents available.
+We can see callers in the inbound queue, how many are holding, how long they have been holding, agents on calls, and agents available.
 We have the ability to maximize ROI by providing blended seats, keeping reps busy on outbound programs while having them available in a moment’s notice to quickly capture those spikes in inbound, chat or email volume.
 Technology and the team that sets up your technology will ensure your call blending is maximized to meet your contact center goals.